brittpinder/ios-reference/swift/error-handling/README.md

 `preconditionFailure()` is the same as `precondition()` except that it doesn't have a condition - it will *always* crash your app (in both Debug and Release builds, as long as safety checks are enabled).

-Unlike the previous three assertions, `assert()`, `assertionFailure()` and `precondition()`, `preconditionFailure()` has a return type of [`Never`](https://developer.apple.com/documentation/swift/never), which means that the Swift compiler will automatically warn you if you attempt to put executable code after it.
+Unlike `assert()`, `assertionFailure()` and `precondition()`, `preconditionFailure()` has a return type of [`Never`](https://developer.apple.com/documentation/swift/never), which means that the Swift compiler will automatically warn you if you attempt to put executable code after it.
 It also means that you aren't forced to return a nonsense value from a function when you know you're in an invalid state.
 Use `preconditionFailure()` when continuing execution is dangerous and it's better to halt execution than continue.

 ```swift
 enum Suit {